The Secret Behind the First Line of Linux Scripts: What Exactly Are #!/usr/bin/env bash and #!/bin/bash?

 #!/bin/bash

-At first glance, it looks like just a comment… but what is the true identity of this single line?
-And what exactly distinguishes the two?
-In this post, we’ll dive deep into the purpose of this line, and decide when to use each approach.
+They might look like mere comments at first glance, but what is the true identity of this single line?
+And what exactly are the differences between the two?
+In this post, we'll thoroughly understand this crucial line, clarify its purpose, and discuss when to use each method.

-1. It’s Not a Comment: What Is a Shebang?
+1. Not a Comment: What is a shebang?

-The line that begins with #! is called a shebang.
+This line, starting with #!, is called a shebang.

 #!/bin/bash

-• #!/usr/bin/env bash → “Use env to locate the bash interpreter and run this file with it.”
+• #!/usr/bin/env bash → "Find the bash interpreter via env and execute this file with it"

 chmod +x script.sh